KenM4sters/Reach/README.md

 - Be consistent with smart pointers vs raw pointers.
 - Use the `const` keyword whenever it's appropriate to (including in/after functions) - think like a Rust programmer (immutability first).

+## Concluding Thoughts
+- ImGUI docking system is incredibly nice, but I'd like to explore creatinting a cusotm GUI with QT (or maybe C# .NET).
+- PBR pipeline integrates very well into my current project structure, but I'd like to seperate render passes into different catagories (postprocessing, materials, etc...)